* Dollar selloff loses steam, index still near 7-month lows

 Chancellor Angela Merkel is seeking a third term but there are doubts she will be able to maintain her centre-right coalition, which could complicate her euro zone policy.

-The dollar was flat at 99.39 yen.
+The dollar was up 0.1 percent at 99.55 yen.
 Options traders cited renewed demand for dollar upside strikes.
-One-month risk reversals showed a slight bias towards dollar calls or bets the greenback will gain versus the yen, against a bias in favour of dollar puts just before the Fed meeting.
+One-month risk reversals showed a slight bias toward dollar calls or bets the greenback will gain versus the yen, against a bias in favour of dollar puts just before the Fed meeting.

-The yen sold off broadly on Thursday as risky assets rallied after the Fed's decision.
-Investors tend to sell the yen in favour of higher-yielding assets when risk appetite is strong.
+The yen sold off broadly on Thursday as risky assets rallied after the Fed’s decision.
+Investors tend to sell the yen in favor of higher-yielding assets when risk appetite is strong.

 The Japanese currency stayed close to lows hit on Thursday, including a three-month low versus the Australian dollar, its weakest in nearly four years against the euro and a 23-year trough versus the Swiss franc.